avirmaux/avirmaux.github.io/research.md

 ## Software developement

-During my PhD I was involved in the developement of [SageMath](https://www.sagemath.org/).
+During my PhD I was involved in the developement of [SageMath](https://www.sagemath.org/), in particular its combinatorial part.

 ## Student